humzaashraf1/RNASeq-Analysis-of-Replicative-Aging/README.md

 The dataset used here comes from an excellent paper published in eLife by researchers at Calico called **Novel insights from a multiomics dissection of the Hayflick limit** (https://doi.org/10.7554/eLife.70283).
 We will go through step-by-step how to process and analyze some of the data shown in Figure 1E.
 The raw data for the paper is available through SRA: https://www.ncbi.nlm.nih.gov/sra?term=SRP321317.
 The GEO Accession link with the processed data is here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE175533.

 To start, we will use **SRAToolKit** (https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) to download 12 samples using the **fastq-dump** command.
-Simply specify the location of fastq-dump.exe, the path to an output folder for downloading the fastq.gz files, and a .txt file containing the SRA IDs for each sample:
+The easiest way to do this is to create fetch_seqs.bat and execute it using the command line.
+The script requires you to specify the location of fastq-dump.exe, the path to an output folder for downloading the fastq.gz files, and a .txt file containing only the SRA IDs with no header for each sample:

 | Sample Name       | SRA ID       |
 |-------------------|--------------|